dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-readFile.md

 ---
 layout: default-layout
-title: Dynamsoft Barcode Reader for JavaScript - Main Page
+title: Dynamsoft Barcode Reader for JavaScript - Read An Image Sample
-description: Dynamsoft Barcode Reader SDK for JavaScript - Read A Image
+description: Dynamsoft Barcode Reader SDK for JavaScript - Read An Image
 keywords: javascript, js, barcode, vanilla, image
 noTitleIndex: true
-breadcrumbText: Read A Image
+breadcrumbText: Read An Image
 ---

-# JavaScript Hello World Sample - Read A Image
+# JavaScript Hello World Sample - Read An Image

 In most cases, users of Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") reads barcodes from a video input.
-In this article, we will discuss an unusual usage of the library: reading barcodes from existing images.
+In this article, we will discuss an uncommon usage of the library: reading barcodes from existing images.

 ## Official Sample